Pork Tenderloin with Cilantro-Lime Pesto

 - Remove plastic wrap; spread a fourth of the pesto mixture over each tenderloin.
 Sprinkle each with the cheese, sunflower kernels and bacon.
 Close tenderloins; tie at 1-1/2-in. to 2-in. intervals with kitchen string and secure ends with toothpicks.
 Spread remaining pesto over tenderloins.
 Cover and refrigerate for several hours or overnight.

 - Place tenderloins on a rack in a shallow baking pan.
-Bake at 425° for 25-30 minutes or until a meat thermometer reads 160°.
+Bake at 425° for 25-30 minutes or until a thermometer reads 160°.
 Cover and let stand for 10 minutes before slicing.
-Yield: 6 servings.

-Originally published as Pork Tenderloin with Cilantro-Lime Pesto in Taste of Home Winning Recipes 3 2012, p126
+Originally published as Pork Tenderloin with Cilantro Lime Pesto and Smoky Bacon Bits in Taste of Home Winning Recipes 3